realcathode/airodump-parser/README.md

 ./airodump-parser.sh capture-01.csv
 ```

-- Run against all CSVs and save to a new file
+- Run against all CSVs, select only unique values, and save to a new file

 ```
-./airodump-parser.sh *.csv > targets.csv
+./airodump-parser.sh *.csv | sort | uniq > targets.csv
 ```

 ### Example output: